AI4Finance-Foundation/RLSolver/helloworld/maxcut/readme.md

 In the following experiments, we use GPU during training by default.

 When use solvers, "gap" is calculated based on the objective of its solution and the best bound.
 When we use our method, "gap-best" is calculated based on the objective of our solution and the best one over other methods.
-Therefore, to distinguish them, we use "gap-best".
+To distinguish them, we use "gap-best" for our method.
+Therefore, we may see that the solution of solvers is better than ours, but the "gap" of solvers is larger than "gap-best" of our method, which is caused by different calculations.

 1) __Gset__